Commencement Address for Nolan Catholic High School

 Stay up to date with our weekly email blasts on what is going on in our Most Blessed Sacrament Community.

-A Season of Celebration, Joy and Renewal
+A Season of Growth and Discipleship

 There is a wonderful harmony between the mystery of Christ and the celebration of the Saints.
 Easter is a great time to explore the lives of the saints on their feast days.
 As we follow the saints feast days and share their stories with our families and friends, we can find significance in their lives that can be related to our own.